Koredotcom/docs/docs/xo/release-notes/11.x/search-ai.md

 <u>Minor Release</u>

-Key features included in this release is summarized below.
+This update includes feature enhancements and bug fixes.
+Key feature included in this release is summarized below.

 ### Business Rules Support